800 - BUILDINGS & SITES

 Decisions regarding the lease, sale, or disposal of school district real property shall be made by the board.
 In making its decision the board will consider the needs of the education program and the efficient use of public funds.

-Prior to the board's final decision regarding real property, a public hearing shall be held.
+Before the board may authorize disposition of real property by sale, gift, or lease for a period of more than one year, a public hearing shall be held.
 The board shall adopt a resolution announcing the proposed sale which shall contain notice of the time and place of the public hearing and the description of the property or locally known address.
 Notice of the time and place of the public hearing shall be published at least once, but not less than 10 days and not more than 20 days, prior to the hearing date.
-Upon completion of the public hearing, the board may dispose of the property.
+Upon completion of the public hearing, the board may authorize disposition of the property in accordance with the proposal reviewed during the public hearing.

 If the real property contains less than two acres, is located outside of a city, is not adjacent to a city and was previously used as a schoolhouse site, the property may revert to the owner of the tract from whom the property was taken following the procedures set forth in Iowa Code §§ 297.15-.25.

-In the case of the razing of a school district facility, at a cost of $25,000 or more, the board will advertise and take bids for the purpose of awarding the contract for the project.
+In the case of the razing of a school district facility, at a cost of $25,000 or more, the board will advertise and take bids or quotes as may be required an defined by Iowa Code chapter 26 for the purpose of awarding the contract for the project.

-The superintendent shall be responsible for coordinating the action necessary for the board to accomplish the lease, sale, or disposal of school district real property, including student-constructed buildings.
+The superintendent shall be responsible for coordinating the action necessary for the board to accomplish the lease, sale, or disposal of school district real property.
 It shall also be the responsibility of the superintendent to make a recommendation to the board regarding the use of school district real property not being utilized for the education program.

 Legal Reference: Iowa Code §§ 297.15-.25 (2003).